ScootKit/CustomDCBot/README.md

 * `run`: Function that gets triggered if the event gets executed (provided arguments: `client` (discord.js Client) and all the arguments that gets past by discord.js for this event)
-* `allowPartial` (default: `false`): Boolean determining whether the `run` function should be called if the event has [partial structures](https://discordjs.guide/popular-topics/partials.html#enabling-partials).
+* `allowPartial` (optional, default: `false`): Boolean determining whether the `run` function should be called if the event has [partial structures](https://discordjs.guide/popular-topics/partials.html#enabling-partials).
 When enabling, please make sure you handle partial data correctly.

 #### CLI-Files

-An CLI-File should export the following things:
+A CLI-File should export the following things:

 * `commands`: Array of the following objects:
     * `command`: Command which should be entered in the CLI